+Student Profiles and Motivations
-What do you expect your student demographics (e.g., age, years of work experience) to be?

-Why would an individual apply to this degree?
+What do you expect your student demogr raphics (e.g., age, years of work experience) to be?
+Why would an individual apply to this deg gree?
 What is his/her motivation to seek this program?

-What would deter or prevent a prospective student from applying to or enrolling in this program?

-What job or type of job does a typical prospective student have at the time they apply and enroll?

-What job or type of job does a typical prospective student hope to attain after graduation?

-Please provide any information you may have on media consumption for your program's applicant pro Professional associations of which prospective students might be members Events and conferences prospective students might attend Magazines and websites prospective students subscribe to or read Other information you possess:
+What would deter or provent a prespecti ve student from applying to or enrolling in this program? what would deter or prevent a prospective ve student from applying to or emoning in this program: What job or type of job does a typical pro ospective student have at the time they apply and enroll? , , , , , , , , , , , , , , , , , , , What job or type of job does a typical pro spective student hope to attain after graduation?
+Please provide any information you may have on media consumption for your program's applicant profile: Professional associations of which prospective students might be members Events and conferences prospective students might attend Magazines and websites prospective students subscribe to or read Other information you possess: